Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-09-20/setting-up-your-development-environment-2.md

 </head>

 <!-- End METADATA -->
-## 2.b.
+## 1.2b.
 Setting up your development environment

-## Day 2: Part 2.
+## Part 2.
 Preparing the Azure OpenAI Service resource
 Learn how to create and configure the Azure OpenAI Service resource that we’ll use in our example app.

 ### What we cover: